arunfloyd/learn-Data_Structure/README.txt

         >> Peek or Top: Returns the top element of the stack.

-        >> isEmpty: Returns true if the stack is empty, else false.
+        >> isEmpty : Returns true if the stack is empty, else false.

 -> Push, Pop, Peek, isEmpty, and Size operations all have a time complexity of O(1)